ootidea/ts-tagged-union/README.md

 ## Custom tag key

-The default tag key is the predefined symbol, exported as `DEFAULT_TAG_KEY`.
+The default tag key is the predefined symbol, exported as `defaultTagKey`.
 To define a tagged union type with the specified tag key, you can write as follows.

 ```typescript